 Since the 1980s São Paulo has been upgrading informal settlements, rather than eradicating them.
 Over the past ten years, housing policy has shifted away from upgrading, and toward the construction of low-income, peripheral mass housing projects.
 This study examines the impacts of upgrading’s past and uncertain future on residents of informal settlements.
 This project undertook a study of how slum upgrading projects were distributed across the city to understand their experience by residents in two of São Paulo’s largest informal settlements.

 This project examined the rise of informal rental in settlements that have been successively upgraded.
-It uses the CHAPA study’s micro data to refine census data from 2000 and 2010.
+It uses the CHAPA study’s micro data to show how rental housing varies spatially within and between the large consolidated informal settlements of Jardim São Francisco and Heliópolis.